fmalee/symfony-docs-cn/bundles/best_practices.rst

 namespace short name, which must end with ``Bundle``.

 A namespace becomes a bundle as soon as you add a bundle class to it.
-The bundle class name must follow these simple rules:
+The bundle class name must follow these rules:

 * Use only alphanumeric characters and underscores;
 * Use a StudlyCaps name (i.e. camelCase with the first letter uppercased);